NanoComp/meep/doc/docs/Cylindrical_coordinates_in_Meep.md

 ---
-title: Cylindrical coordinates in Meep
+# Cylindrical coordinates in Meep
-permalink: /Cylindrical_coordinates_in_Meep/
 ---

 Meep supports the simulation of Maxwell's equations in cylindrical coordinates, albeit only for structures that have continuous rotational symmetry around the *z* axis.
 This reduces 3d problems to 2d ones, and 2d problems to 1d ones, if you have sufficient symmetry.